tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### Actions done under user impersonation

 **Description:** This queries GitLab Audit Logs for user impersonation.
 A malicious operator or a compromised admin account could leverage the impersonation feature of GitLab to change code or repository settings bypassing usual processes.
-This hunting queries allows you to track the audit actions done under impersonation.
+This hunting queries allows you to track the audit actions done under impersonation. <br />
 **Parameters:** /

 ~~~